Ladiega/Ladiega/README.md

 ### Summary

-Passionate self-taught web developer with strong knowledge in HTML, CSS, and JavaScript.
+Passionate self-taught web developer with knowledge in HTML, CSS, and JavaScript.
 Experience using frameworks like React and Next.js to create dynamic and engaging web applications.
 Lifelong learner with a creative mindset and meticulous attention to detail.
 Seeking opportunities to grow as a junior web developer, learn from experienced professionals, and contribute to team success.

 ### Skills